 [Note: Only those studies that reported mean EQ-5D-5L scores were presented in the figure 3]

 All five reviewed studies were observational, focused on Long Covid (>4 weeks) and conducted in Belgium, Germany, Iran, Norway and the United Kingdom.
-Mean HRQoL values in four studies (from Belgium, Iran, Norway, and the UK) were reported in a similar way, but the fifth study presented results in a different style (18).
-The highest EQ-5D-5L index mean value was reported in the UK (0.714) (32), followed by Norway (0.690) (37), Belgium (0.620) (17) and lowest in Iran (0.612) (36) (Figure 3).
+Mean HRQoL values in four studies (from Belgium, Iran, Norway, and the UK) were reported in a similar way, but the fifth study presented results in a different style [18].
+The highest EQ-5D-5L index mean value was reported in the UK (0.714) [32], followed by Norway (0.690) [37], Belgium (0.620) [17] and lowest in Iran (0.612) [36] (Figure 3).
 The study in Iran covered all patients same as in the UK, but time of HRQoL assessment was roughly two to four weeks earlier in Iran (4-6weeks from onset of symptoms) than in the UK (6-10 weeks from onset of symptoms).
-It can be confirmed that time of HRQoL assessment is not the sole factor affecting HRQoL score because the study in Belgium (17) reported lower score than in the UK and Norway although it was assessed two to four weeks later (10-12 weeks after the onset of symptoms) than those studies covering similar patients in the UK and Norway (Figure 3).
+It can be confirmed that time of HRQoL assessment is not the sole factor affecting HRQoL score because the study in Belgium [17] reported lower score than in the UK and Norway although it was assessed two to four weeks later (10-12 weeks after the onset of symptoms) than those studies covering similar patients in the UK and Norway (Figure 3).

 Table 4.
 Percentage of Long Covid patients reported problems in different dimensions of EQ-5D-5L